This rain is slowly killing me. Death by dripping clouds, is what it will read on my tombstone.

 The soup was a delicious antidote to foul weather blues, but—no rainbow endings here—it didn’t fix ’em.
 I struggled through Saturday and finally arrived at Sunday (whew) which was much better, thanks to church, Sunday company, a book, a movie, and sunshine, blessed sunshine.

 This week started out fine enough.
-Actually, fabulously fine: my running-resistant husband, spurned into action by the previous night's crazy movie, (a bit of swearing but otherwise a great movie for family night—recommend!) got up to run with me before going to work.
+Actually, fabulously fine: my running-resistant husband, spurred into action by the previous night’s crazy movie, (a bit of swearing but otherwise a great movie for family night—recommend!) got up to run with me before going to work.
 We hit the road before it was light, but soon after arriving back home, the skies dumped yet again.
 The grayness steadily pressing down, the constant drip-drip-drip, proved too much for my fragile state.
 Within minutes, I could feel my tentative grip on sanity start to slip.
 At lunch, I drank a mug of bad weather-antidote soup and felt mildly healed.
 But only mildly.

 The forecast is calling for another week of rain.
 I may not be upright for much longer….